North Atlantic Right Whale

 When viewing right whales, you might see these enormous creatures breaching and then crashing back down with a thunderous splash.
 You might also see them swimming along with their rostrum out of the water as they skim feed on dense patches of plankton.
 Right whales feed by opening their mouths while swimming slowly through large patches of copepods and other zooplankton.
 They filter out these tiny organisms from the water through their baleen, where the copepods become trapped in a tangle of hair-like material that acts like a sieve.
 Right whales feed anywhere from the water’s surface to the bottom of the water column.

 Groups of right whales may be seen actively socializing at the water’s surface, known as surface-active groups, or SAGs.
-Mating occurs in SAGs, observed during all seasons and in all habitats, but SAGs likely serve other social purposes as well.
+Mating and socializing occurs in SAGs, which are observed during all seasons and in all habitats.

-Right whales communicate using low-frequency moans, groans, and pulses.
-Scientists suspect that these calls are used to maintain contact between individuals, communicate threats, signal aggression, or for other social reasons.
+Right whales communicate using low-frequency moans, groans, and pulses, which may maintain contact between individuals, communicate threats, signal aggression, or be used for other social reasons.

 Where They Live

-North Atlantic right whales primarily occur in Atlantic coastal waters or close to the continental shelf, although movements over deep waters are known.
+North Atlantic right whales primarily occur in Atlantic coastal waters on the continental shelf, although they also are known to travel far offshore, over deep water.

 Right whales migrate seasonally and may travel alone or in small groups.
 In the spring, summer, and into fall, many of these whales can be found in waters off New England and further north into Canadian waters, where they feed and mate.

-Each fall, some right whales travel more than 1,000 miles from these feeding grounds to the shallow, coastal waters of South Carolina, Georgia, and northeastern Florida.
-These waters in the southern United States are the only known calving area for the species—an area where females regularly give birth during winter.
-While this is the typical pattern, migration patterns vary for some of these whales.
+Each fall, some right whales travel more than 1,000 miles from these feeding grounds to the shallow, coastal waters of their calving grounds off of South Carolina, Georgia, and northeastern Florida, though migration patterns vary.

-NOAA Fisheries has designated two critical habitat areas to provide important feeding, nursery, and calving habitat for North Atlantic right whales:
+NOAA Fisheries has designated two areas as critical habitat for North Atlantic right whales.
+These areas provide important feeding, nursery, and calving habitat:

 - Off the coast of New England (foraging area).